The Dark Pictures: Switchback VR: Synopsis

 The game is played from the perspective of a passenger on a train, who encounters a young woman before the train crashes while they listen to a voicemail from their sister, who planned on meeting up with them at an amusement park to commemorate their father's death.
-Heavily injured and on the verge of death, the players falls into limbo as they find themselves in a series of rail rides called "The Inferno" (with multiple locations correlating to previous games from the Dark Pictures series).
+Heavily injured and on the verge of death, the player falls into limbo as they find themselves in a series of rail rides called "The Inferno" (with multiple locations correlating to previous games from the Dark Pictures series).
 Throughout the game they use various tricks and tools (such as the UV light, Flare Gun and Stun Gun) to progress and solve puzzles to possibly save the souls of the other passengers on the train.
-All the while being watched by the Curator at certain points and being taunted by a demonic entity.
+All the while they are being watched by the Curator at certain points and being taunted by a demonic entity.

 The game begins on the Chinese coast, where they pass through the wreckages of various ships, encountering a fellow passenger trapped in a flooding box who dies if the player is unable to stop the water flow.
 In the center of the SS Ourang Medan, the player defeats the ghostly Sailor Girl, even as she taps into her telekinetic powers.
 They next arrive in the abandoned town of Little Hope, where they face the demons of its past, and where they encounter another passenger tied to a stake who will burn alive if she isn't freed by the destruction of the ropes holding her.
 Entering the church, the player faces the Burned Demon to escape.
 In the cavernous ruined temples beneath the Akkadian Desert, the player finds themselves in the caves housing the crash site of an alien vessel, where they can choose to save a third passenger from a falling cage death trap or not (by weakening certain supports to lower it closer to a cliff).
 They fight the hordes of vampires and alien parasites as they reach the alien nest, eventually culminating in a standoff with The Ancient One, the Akkadian soldier Balathu, who had been turned into a vampiric creature over 4000 years ago.
 In the fourth area, the player enters the replica of H.H.
 Holmes' World's Fair Hotel, encountering scores of serial killer Granthem Du'Met's android replicas and several of his traps, some of which the player must use to hold off his minions; the player also must use the Stun Gun to hit the correct fuse boxes to save themselves and possibly another passenger in a massive room, if they choose to; the passenger will likely die from electrocution if the player guesses wrong too many times.
 Entering the killer's lair, they are stuck in a series of death traps from Du'Met, but the player defeats him by turning the death traps back on him, killing Du'Met.
 After leaving the hotel, the player is confronted by the mysterious young woman.